fetchai/fetchd/docs/docs/redelegate-for-decentralization.md

     Please keep in mind they are not in order on the drop-down, so you will need to have the [Validator Voting Power Distribution List](https://explore.fetch.ai/voting-power-distribution) open in another tab to see the order.

-5. Enter in the amount of $FET you wish to redelegate to this new validator.
+5. Enter in the amount of FET you wish to redelegate to this new validator.
 6. Select **Transfer Stake**.
    You will then be prompted by a transaction request.